-The company’s stock rose recently after it reported third-quarter results that met expectations and exceeded year-to-date targets.
+The company’s stock has started to rise out of its 2019 range, but it still has some legroom to run.
 Dominion Energy earned $1.15 a share and $3.16 so far for the nine months of the year.
 Power generation, power delivery and gas infrastructure revenue all came within the guidance range midpoint.

 Income investors may look forward to the completion of the SCANA merger later this year, as Dominion’s business plan includes a diverse growth capital investment program that will spread its business risks.

-Ultimately, this dividend stock is worth considering when you consider that it is starting a variety of businesses, has an improved risk profile, strong earnings results and expectations of FY operating earnings above the midpoint.
+Ultimately, this is one of the dividend stocks to buy because, when you consider that it is starting a variety of businesses, it has an improved risk profile, strong earnings results.

-Chevron reported revenue growing at a healthy 12% to $44 billion in Q3.
-A ramp-up of Wheatstone in Australia and the U.S. Permian Basin helped drive production levels 9% higher from last year.
-Chevron’s upstream operations earned $828 million — a vast improvement from a loss of $26 million last year.
-The unit benefited from crude oil prices moving higher this year, while the company increased production.
+Chevron’s upstream operations found a boost at the end of 2018 going into 2019, earning 828 million — a vast improvement from a loss of $26 million last year.
+The unit benefited from crude oil prices moving higher, while the company increased production.

 Iron Mountain (IRM)

-In Q3, revenue rose 12%, while adjusted EBITDA jumped 15%.
-These results allowed the company to declare a 4% increase in its Q4 dividend payout.
+In its Q1 report, revenue rose 5%, year over year while adjusted EBITDA slid 6%.
 Iron Mountain benefited from rental revenue growing 2.6% so far this year.
-Internal service revenue growth of 5.2% is due to grow in the shred business, digitization and special projects.
+Internal service revenue growth of 1.8% is due to grow in the shred business, digitization and special projects.